Optimist Hall is a transformative mixed-use development with a food hall. It’s located just outside of Uptown in the Optimist Park neighborhood.

+History: Optimist Hall’s historic mill building, once one of the largest producers of gingham textile in the country, dates back to 1892 and features nods to the past in everything from the paint color to original flooring and fire doors.
 The hall’s signature seafoam green paint matches the building’s original interior color and original walnut floors show wear and tear from the old spinning machines.
 Reclaimed windows and new gingham screens create dividers between cozy seating nooks and some of the tables are made with reclaimed heart pine.

 - Undercurrent Coffee – Todd and Erin Huber’s full-service coffee bar with a focus on sustainable sourcing.
 Their flagship cafe and coffee lab is located in Plaza Midwood.

-- Honeysuckle Gelato – Southern-inspired gourmet gelato served up in scoops, shakes and sandwiches.
+- Honeysuckle Gelato – Southern-inspired gourmet gelato served up in scoops, shakes, and sandwiches.
 Look for flavors like lemon raspberry crumble and bourbon pecan praline.

-- Pet Wants – Carmen Larreynaga’s health food store for pets serving slow-cooked, small-batch dog and cat food
+- Pet Wants – Carmen Larreynaga’s health food store for pets serving slow-cooked, small-batch dog and cat food.

-- Zukku Sushi – Customizable sushi, sushi burritos and bowls
+- Zukku Sushi – Customizable sushi, sushi burritos, and bowls.

 - Papi Queso – Gourmet grilled cheese sandwiches from one of Charlotte’s most beloved food trucks created by Brian Stockholm and Shelley Odom.